-The rapid pace of innovation has altered the career landscape, rendering some jobs nearly obsolete and creating entirely new sectors that didn’t exist a few years ago.
+The rapid pace of innovation has altered the career landscape, rendering some jobs nearly obsolete and creating entirely new media jobs that didn’t exist a few years ago.

 This is especially true in the field of media, which has expanded from print, radio and television to encompass a new range of digital formats.
 New media professionals use the Internet to deliver information and entertainment in entirely new ways.

 Although the technology may be new, a combination of old-fashioned creativity, dedication, and hard work still pave the route to success.
 Here are five media jobs that didn’t exist five years ago.

 Although Search Engine Optimization (SEO) has been around for most of the past decade, it has become increasingly important to modern day companies.
 SEO refers to techniques that maximize a website’s search engine ranking and, ideally, place it on the first page of search results.

 With search engines like Google continually tweaking their ranking algorithm, technical expertise and creativity are required to develop content that regularly lands websites at the top of search engine results.
 Many SEO strategists are paid high consultant fees to increase clients’ web traffic and revenue stream.

 Working in SEO requires both marketing and technical skills, as well as a deep understanding of search engine workings and web user interaction.